Covid-19 has alarmed me, and not only for the obvious reason of potentially contracting the virus.

 Food Lobbies Wield Enormous Power

-America’s sickness today also involves the food lobbyists wield tremendous power and influence over food policy.
+America’s sickness today also involves the food lobbyists who wield tremendous power and influence over food policy.

 The largest food lobby, the Consumer Brands Association exerts its strength to support processed foods.